 Master's and Professional Diploma students who have not had the equivalent of these courses will be required to take them as remedial work.
 In addition to these courses, the Orchestral Studies Program places an emphasis on building students' practical familiarity with a broad range of orchestral repertoire through reading rehearsals and repertoire classes.

 Based on excerpt lists from the major orchestras and opera companies in America, all students in the Orchestral Studies Program take an additional 30-minute excerpt lesson each week in addition to their private study, on a schedule specified in their degree or diploma requirements.
 Students taking excerpt lessons are also required to present a special excerpts jury.

 Orchestral majors' experience and training are enhanced by the presence of distinguished guest conductors and soloists who rehearse and perform with the CCPA Symphony Orchestra.
-Recent guest conductors include Jane Glover, Joseph Silverstein, Jay Friedman, Andrew Grams, and Rossen Milanov.
+Recent guest conductors include Jane Glover, Joseph Silverstein, Jay Friedman, and Andrew Grams.

 The CCPA Symphony Orchestra presents many performances each season, including symphonic, choral, opera, and musical theatre concerts.
 Each year the orchestra performs in the world famous Auditorium Theatre, a 3,700 seat space designed by Adler and Sullivan.